389COM: Games and Open Source

 - Since an open source game couldn't use DRM (even if that did work), the piracy

 endemic in the One Time Purchase model world would kill any potential revenue

 Game Funding alternatives - 2

 - This model shares the same weakness as the One Time Purchase model.

-- It's probably not relevent, because the DLC could just be released as a new main game build.
+- It's probably not relevant, because the DLC could just be released as a new

 - Usually associated with a persistant online world, so not universally

 - Would definatelly require seed funding, since subscriptions couldn't start

 - Usually in the game development world this involves a loss of creative

 - However it is the most used method of Open Source funding, and in this area,